Haozong-Zeng/Multimice-Social-Interaction/README.md

 # Multimice-Social-Interaction
-Codes and documents of the multiple mice social interaction project in Dr. Tim Murphy's Lab at UBC.
+This repository contains the codes and documents of the multiple mice social interaction project in Dr. Tim Murphy's Lab at UBC.
+## Python Codes
+This folder contains the python codes for 1) using Raspberry Pi to control the rail system and Pi cameras; 2) controlling the high-speed camera; 3)processing the obtained data.
+## Hardwares
+This folder contains 1) a table with all of the parts; 2) CAD files for the customized parts made by 3D printing or CNC; 3) assembly diagrams to show how the rig is constructed.